aijose/CarND-Behavioral-Cloning/project_report.md

 again, is irrelevant for making steering control decisions.
 The dashboard adds noise to the image, especially because the location of the dashboard is different for different cameras views (left, right and center).
 Therefore, it makes sense to crop out a some of the lower pixels in the image as well.
 As part of the pre-processing step, 70 pixels were removed from the top and 25 pixels were removed from the bottom.
-Sampel images before and after crpoping are shown below:
+Sample images before and after cropping are shown below:

 <p align="center">
 <img src="report_images/left_example.jpg" width="32%" alt>